evso7th/EtherMusic/SYSTEM_ANALYSIS.md

 - **`AutopilotEngine` (`src/lib/autopilot-engine.ts`):** The "brain" of the automatic music generation.
     - Its primary responsibility is to manage the lifecycle of the music generation logic.
-    - It dynamically loads, runs, and communicates with the appropriate **Web Worker** for the selected autopilot style.
+    - It dynamically loads, runs, and communicates with a **single Web Worker** that contains the logic for all autopilot styles.
-    - It acts as a bridge, passing UI settings (key, scale, tempo, active parts) to the worker and forwarding generated notes from the worker to the `AudioEngine`.
+    - It acts as a bridge, passing UI settings (style, key, scale, tempo, active parts) to the worker and forwarding generated notes from the worker to the `AudioEngine`.

 - **`DrumMachine` (`src/lib/drum-machine.ts`):** Manages the rhythm section.
     - It loads high-quality drum samples.
     - It uses `Tone.Part` to schedule and loop drum patterns, ensuring perfect synchronization with the master `Tone.Transport`.

-## 2. Autopilot Logic via Web Workers
+## 2. Autopilot Logic via a Single Web Worker

 This is a critical performance and architectural feature.

-- **Isolation:** All complex music generation algorithms for each style (`Ambient`, `Toccata`, `Space`, etc.) are located in a single, dedicated Web Worker file (`/public/assets/workers/ambient.worker.js`).
+- **Isolation:** All complex music generation algorithms for every style (`Ambient`, `Toccata`, `Space`, etc.) are located in a **single, dedicated Web Worker file** (`/public/assets/workers/ambient.worker.js`).
 This prevents the main UI thread from freezing during heavy computations.
-- **Dynamic Loading:** The `AutopilotEngine` dynamically instantiates the worker file.
-This makes the system modular and easy to extend with new styles without touching the core engine logic, as all style logic is contained within the single worker file.
+- **Dynamic Loading & Modularity:** The `AutopilotEngine` dynamically instantiates the single worker file.
+It then tells the worker which style to use via `postMessage`.
+This makes the system modular and easy to extend with new styles (by adding logic within the worker) without touching the core engine.

 ## 3. Unidirectional Data Flow and UI as the Source of Truth